Lekesoldat/NTNU/TDT4100 - Objektorientert Programmering/README.md

   <img src="./img/junitMeme.jpg">
 </div>

 Funniest subject this semester.
 Sadly the task formulation was horrible.
-And the tests.
-THE TESTS!
+And the testing.
+The damn testing.